 Cities that only have a few shops that will let you rent with an IDP: Tainan (北門租車）, Hualien (Pony leasing and Rental Group 小馬租車集團)

-Cities that do not require a license: Offshore islands (Xiaoliuqiu and Green Island) and Chiayi (some).
+Cities that do not require a license: Offshore islands (Xiaoliuqiu, Green Island, and Lanyu) and Chiayi (some).

 (please feel free to comment if you have an update to any of the lists above)